alyssakalbus/DWD-FinalProject/README.md

 ## Project Outcome & Next Steps
 The API I ended up building was quite difficult.
-The "encryption" thing seemed too simple, so I decided to teach myself how to set up a log in / sign up / user dashboard funciton.
-I'm eventually thinking about this site site being believeable complete with a marketing video and a speculative product of some kind.
+The mock "encryption" thing seemed too simple and didn't make sense for the project I ultimately want to make, so I decided to teach myself how to set up a log in / sign up / user dashboard funciton.
+I'm eventually thinking about this site site being believeable complete with a promo video and a speculative product of some kind.

 ## Development Process